 ProRes uses I-frame encoding.
 This means that each frame of a video is compressed individually, and this compressed frame is sent to the display unit during the playback or for the post-production process.
 This is different from other coding methods that use GOP (Group of Pictures), where multiple images are grouped to form a frame displayed on the screen.
 Needless to mention that videos encoded using the I-frame method occupy comparatively more space on your storage device.

 - Platform Dependency

 After its first release, ProRes has been highly in demand.
-That said, although an Apple’s proprietary that was initially available only for Mac computers and programs, considering the flexibility and ease of access it offers, Adobe joined hands with the vendor.
+That said, although an Apple proprietary that was initially available only for Mac computers and programs, considering the flexibility and ease of access it offers, Adobe joined hands with the vendor.
 The codec now also supports Creative Cloud applications such as Adobe Premiere Pro, Adobe After Effects, and Adobe Media Encoder.
-Not only this, many other third-party programs support Apple ProRes nowadays as well, and even though they cannot use the codec directly, they can still re-encode the videos to ProRes format on Windows PCs.
+Not only this, but many other third-party programs also support Apple ProRes nowadays as well, and even though they cannot use the codec directly, they can still re-encode the videos to ProRes format on Windows PCs.